-The 2010 Picpoul Blanc shows powerful aromas of pineapple, white flowers, grilled citrus and caramel.
+The 2011 Picpoul Blanc shows expressive aromas of pineapple, white flowers, grilled citrus and caramel.
 In the mouth it is brightly acidic with flavors of pina colada broadened by a hint of toast, a lush texture surprising for those who only know Picpoul from France, then reverting to brightness on a lemony, mineral-laced finish.

 - Paso Robles